linkerd/website/linkerd.io/content/2/tasks/install.md

-If your organization assigns Kuberenetes cluster privileges based on role (typically cluster owner and service owner), Linkerd provides a "multi-stage" installation to accomodate these two roles.
+If your organization assigns Kuberenetes cluster privileges based on role (typically cluster owner and service owner), Linkerd provides a "multi-stage" installation to accommodate these two roles.
 The two installation stages are `config` (for the cluster owner) and `control-plane` (for the service owner).
 The cluster owner has privileges necessary to create namespaces, as well as global resources including cluster roles, bindings, and custom resource